buildo/metarpheus-tcomb/README.md

 ## TODO

-the `api` part should be moved to its own repo, left it here for simplicity for now.
+the `api` part should probably be moved to its own repo, left it here for simplicity for now.

 `apiOut` config param is thus optional